Branzino Tartar with Apples and Ginger

 2) Mitigating the parasite risk:

-If you bought farm-raised fish or large wild tuna (yellowfish, bluefin, big-eye), you can use them as is.
-If you any other wild fish, you'll need to freeze it for 7 days to kill potential parasites (that is if you want to completely eliminate the risk of a parasite infection).
+If you bought fish that is farm-raised in closed-circle system (branzino, arctic char, hamachi, kampachi) or large wild tuna (yellowfin, bluefin, big-eye), you can use them as is.
+If you use any other wild fish or farm-raised salmon, you'll need to freeze the fish for 7 days to kill potential parasites (that is if you want to completely eliminate the risk of a parasite infection).
 To freeze your fish, remove the skin from the fillet, wrap it as tightly as possible in plastic wrap and freeze for 7 days.
 Move it to the fridge 24 hours before using.
 Keep in mind that only fatty fish freeze well.
 Lean fish (halibut, cod, fluke, etc.) turn to mush after freezing, so it's best to avoid them in raw preparations.

 3) Preparing the fish: